MERNCraft/Nail-It/docs/md/18-Arrays-and-index-zero.md

 ## Adjusting for force

-In the final version of your game, vhen you hit the nail "gently", the value returned by `keyInSelect()` will be `0`, but nail will get driven `1` unit into its support.
+In the final version of your game, when you hit the nail "gently", the value returned by `keyInSelect()` will be `0`, but nail will get driven `1` unit into its support.

 Conversely, when the AI hits the nail with a force of `3` (for example), the Terminal should show `"I hit the nail hard"`, where "hard" is found at `strength[2]`.